ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 6. Two-Mile Run

-The deadlift measures lower body strength, while the standing power throw assesses explosive power.
+The deadlift measures lower body strength, the standing power throw gauges explosive power, and the hand-release push-ups assess upper body endurance, while the sprint-drag-carry tests anaerobic capacity and agility.

-The plank, which replaced the leg tuck, tests core strength and stability.
+The plank, which has replaced the leg tuck, evaluates core strength and stability, and the two-mile run measures aerobic endurance.

 Goals and Objectives